johnhnguyen97/AppointmentSystem/README.md

 - Use environment variables in production environments
 - Avoid hardcoding sensitive values in code, even in configuration files
 - Use the provided setup scripts to configure your environment securely
+- All password inputs in the system are hidden when typed for enhanced security

 ### Cleaning Up Sensitive Information